Phalcode/gamevault-docs/docs/server-docs/setup/docker-compose.md

 ## Conclusion

 Congratulations!
 Your GameVault Server has been successfully set up using Docker and Docker Compose.
 You can now access it using your server's IP address followed by the designated port, such as `http://192.168.0.15:8080` for example.
+That address also serves the built-in Web UI, which you can open directly in your browser, or you can connect with one of the [GameVault clients](../../client-docs/setup.md).

 [Click here to continue.](setup.md#what-next)